derinoh/chunky.cooking/README.md

   or so.
 - Fix errors in recipes or add minor improvements.

-## Rules for submission

-- Model submission files after [example.md](example.md).
-Put them in `content/`.
-- File names should be the name of the dish with words separated by hyphens (`-`).
-Not underscores, and definitely not spaces.
-- Recipe must be "based," i.e. good traditional and substantial food.
-Nothing ironic, meme-tier hyper-sugary, meat-substitute, etc.
-- Don't include salt and pepper and other ubiquitous things in the ingredients list.
-- Don't include an image unless (1) you took it yourself, and more importantly (2), **it actually looks good**!
-Most existing images on this site IMO look like unappetizing NEET photos, so you are welcome to take one a better one yourself and submit it if you make a dish.
-If you don't know if your image is good, please have a real-live woman in real life approve your photo before you submit it.
-I'm serious about this, it's a waste for me to wade through disgusting photos in PRs.
-- The file needs to be `\n` terminated in unix-fashion (if you're on Linux you don't need to care, it should be automatic).

-**If you fail to do these things, I will close your submission and you will have to resubmit.
-I am tired of having to fix more than 50% of submissions.**

 You may include a json file with your personal links/donation addresses in `data/authors/your-name.json`.
 See mine (`data/authors/luke-smith.json`) for a